Wesley Lloyd: U.S. Congress

 In 1932 Lloyd was elected to the United States House of Representatives.
-He was reelected in 1934, and served in the 73rd and 74th Congresses (March 4, 1933 until his death).
+He was reelected in 1934, and served in the 73rd and 74th Congresses (from March 4, 1933 until his death).
 During his congressional service, Lloyd served on the Judiciary Committee and was appointed to a leadership role as regional whip for Washington, Oregon, and California.

 Serving in Congress during the economic downturn of the Great Depression, on May 9, 1933, Lloyd proposed an unsuccessful constitutional amendment that would have placed a maximum limit on individual net worth.
 Lloyd died in Washington, D.C. on January 10, 1936.
 He was interred at Tacoma Cemetery in Tacoma.

 Personal life

 In 1910, Lloyd married Iva Reedy of Spokane, Washington.
 They were the parents of three children.

 Lloyd was a hunter and fisherman, and carried out several lengthy excursions to remote areas of western Washington.
 He was active in civic organizations, and was a member of the Fraternal Order of Eagles and Benevolent and Protective Order of Elks.
-Lloyd was also active in Freemasonry, and belonged to the Shriners and Order of the Eastern Star, in addition to receiving the 32nd degree of the Scottish Rite.
+Lloyd was also active in Freemasonry, and he belonged to the Shriners and Order of the Eastern Star, in addition to receiving the 32nd degree of the Scottish Rite.